Docs Menu

 4

-The Realm SDKs provide a special type of object to use with Asymmetric Sync: an Asymmetric Object.
+The Realm SDKs provide a special type of object to use with Data Ingest: an Asymmetric Object.
 Refer to the Realm SDK documentation for details on how to define Asymmetric Objects.

 Create and write Asymmetric Objects to a synced realm, and the Realm SDKs use Device Sync manage the process of streaming the data automatically.
 When the device has a network connection, the SDKs stream data to the App Services backend and into Atlas.
 When the device does not have a network connection, the data persists on the device and automatically uploads when the network connection is restored.